-Because the baby's muscles are continuing to get stronger, by Week 9 he or she will be making a lot of waves in the amniotic fluid, with spontaneous movements of their limbs.
+As the muscles are continuing to get stronger, your baby will now be making a lot of waves in the amniotic fluid, with spontaneous movements of their limbs.

-At this stage, it might be possible to hear your baby's heartbeat for the very first time with the use of a handheld Doppler.
+At this stage, it might be possible to hear a heartbeat for the very first time with the use of a handheld Doppler.
 However, this is not always possible and positional changes of the baby may make hearing the heartbeat more of a challenge.

-This MNT Knowledge Center feature is part of a series of articles on pregnancy.
-It provides a summary of each stage of pregnancy, what to expect, and insights into how your baby is developing.
+This feature is part of a series of articles on pregnancy.
+Find out what to expect at each stage of pregnancy and get some insights into how your baby is developing.
 Take a look at the other articles in the series:

 Progesterone relaxes smooth muscle tissue, leading to gas, bloating, burping, and flatulence

 You are unlikely to be visibly pregnant at 9 weeks because there are few, if any, visible body changes.